Energy Balance of a Bose Gas in Curved Spacetime: Newtonian Limit

-This equation relates different components of the energy of a set of bosons laying within a gravitational potential well deforming the Minkowski spacetime.
+Using the Poisson equation, $\nabla^2\varphi = 4\pi Gm^2n$, and the continuity equation~(\ref{eq:momentum1}), one can easily show that~(\ref{eq:NewtonBalance}) implies the global conservation of the total (scalar field $+$ electromagnetic) energy contribution, $E_{\rm tot}=\int \left(n{\cal U}^s+U^E\right)\, \mathrm{d} {\bf x}$, i.e. $\dot E_{\rm tot}=0$.
+This equation relates different contributions of the energy of a set of bosons laying within a gravitational potential well deforming the Minkowski space-time.
 This approximation suffices to describe a host of astrophysical situations.